Auqui (crown prince): Attributions

 The Auqui was the son of the Sapan Inca and the Qoya (main wife).
-He was not always the eldest son, but rather the one who showed more capacity, both in government functions and in the art of war.
+He was not always the eldest son, but rather the one who showed more capability, both in government functions and in the art of war.

-Accordiing to Pedro Sarmiento de Gamboa, Spanish explorer and historian, this was the case of Viracocha Inca and his first son Inca Urco who showed cowardice by fleeing from the Chanca invasion and was displaced by his brother Pachacuti.
-Also Amaru Inca Yupanqui, Pachacuti's son did not become a Sapan Inca because of his weak character, leaving the post to his younger brother Topa Inca Yupanqui.
+According to Pedro Sarmiento de Gamboa, Spanish explorer and historian, this was the case of Viracocha Inca and his first son Inca Urco who showed cowardice by fleeing from the Chanca invasion and was displaced by his brother Pachacuti.
+Also Amaru Inca Yupanqui, Pachacuti's son did not become a Sapa Inca because of his weak character, leaving the post to his younger brother Topa Inca Yupanqui.

 Different was the case of Topa Inca because when he died at Chinchero a succession dispute took place between his two sons, Huayna Capac and Capac Huari, which lasted two years.
 Huayna Capac won the dispute and put to death his stepmother Chequi Ocllo and banished his half-brother to exile.

-According to Juan de Betanzos, one of the first Spanish chroniclers, when the first Inca's wife bore only daughters, the choice of the new Inca could also fall on one of the Sapan Inca's sons by one of his secondary wives, Martín de Murúa, friar and chronicler, adds that the Qoya was requested to adopt the elected successor of the Inca.
+According to Juan de Betanzos, one of the first Spanish chroniclers, when the first Inca's wife bore only daughters, the choice of the new Inca could also fall on one of the Sapa Inca's sons by one of his secondary wives, Martín de Murúa, friar and chronicler, adds that the Qoya was requested to adopt the elected successor of the Inca.
 A legitimation ceremony was performed during which the Qoya sat the prince on her lap and combed his hair, thus turning him into her adopted son.

 As crown prince, the auqui occupied the first place of the Inca Panaka (royal lineage), which he had to leave when he became Inca to form his own one.

 In some cases the Auqui participated in the co-reign of Tahuantinsuyu together with his father.
 As a symbol of receiving his role as co-ruler, he wore a yellow tassel.
 This served not only to train him in matters of state, but also to consolidate his rights to be recognized as an Inca upon the death of his father, since his virtues and defects were revealed.

 This system did not imply an obligation with the elected successor because the decision might be revoked at any time according to the capacity the auqui showed.

-Inca Roca, appointed his son Yahuar Huacac as his co-regent.
+Inca Roca appointed his son Yahuar Huacac as his co-regent.
 Not only was the prince instructed in the government, but his father could be convinced of the leadership skills of the future Inca.